Cupolas of Capitalism

 .
 Central circular drum tower capped with dome, cupola and statue of an eagle.
 180 feet tall.
 More info offsite with this official picture and building data from the state legislature website, and pictures and building histories of past and present capitols from the Mississippi Library Commission.
 A building photo album is available from photographer Edward Crim.

-Missouri Jefferson City 201 W. Capitol Ave. (at W. Main St.) / aerial view from MS Bing (a bird's eye view may be forthcoming); street and 3D view from Google Maps; and 3D model from Google 3D warehouse.
+Missouri Jefferson City 201 W. Capitol Ave. (at W. Main St.) / aerial view and bird's eye view (in one direction, other directions may be forthcoming) from MS Bing; bird's eye (available in four directions), street and 3D view from Google Maps; and 3D model from 3D Warehouse.

 1911-17, Capitol designed and built / Evarts Tracy and Egerton Swartout.